-- Perform all duties as outlined in the Officers Responsibilities section of this document. - Review the Area Guidelines when preparing agendas to insure that regularly scheduled items are covered in a timely manner. - Facilitates four Area Committee Meetings and four Area Assemblies held annually. - When distributing agendas always include a cover letter detailing points of concern or interest to the Area. - Distribute a preliminary Area Committee Meeting agenda two weeks after each Area Assembly. - Distribute a final Area Committee Meeting agenda a week prior to each Area Committee Meeting. - Distribute a preliminary Assembly agenda two week after each Area Committee Meeting. - Distribute a final Area Assembly agenda a week prior to each Area Assembly. - Be available to attend District meetings upon request. - Arrange for the printing and distribution of the NIA Service Manual. - Prepare an Area Calendar for the following year, following the NIA Guidelines to be ready for the October Committee Meeting.

-- Appoint Administrative Committee members at the Winter Committee meeting as detailed in the section Administrative Committees. - Appoint the Archivist, Concepts Editor and Co-Editor, NIA Service Manual Custodian, and the Web Administrator and Alternate Web Administrator, with terms of service to begin in odd numbered years. - Serve as a member of the State Policy Committee. - Give opening remarks at the Friday opening meeting of the NIA Spring Assembly Conference. - See that area functions adhere to all NIA and Service Conference guidelines. - Attend meetings of the NIA, Ltd., Board of Directors. - Attend the East Central Regional Conference of Delegates Past and Present.
+- Perform all duties as outlined in the Officers Responsibilities section of this document. - Review the Area Guidelines when preparing agendas to insure that regularly scheduled items are covered in a timely manner. - Facilitates four Area Committee Meetings and four Area Assemblies held annually. - When distributing agendas always include a cover letter detailing points of concern or interest to the Area. - Distribute a preliminary Area Committee Meeting agenda two weeks after each Area Assembly. - Distribute a final Area Committee Meeting agenda a week prior to each Area Committee Meeting. - Distribute a preliminary Assembly agenda two weeks after each Area Committee Meeting. - Distribute a final Area Assembly agenda a week prior to each Area Assembly. - Be available to attend District meetings upon request. - Arrange for the printing and distribution of the N.I.A.
+Service Manual. - Prepare an Area Calendar for the following year, following the N.I.A.
+Guidelines to be ready for the October Committee Meeting. - Appoint Administrative Committee members at the Winter Committee meeting as detailed in the section Administrative Committees. - Appoint the Archivist, Concepts Editor and Co-Editor, N.I.A.
+Service Manual Custodian, and the Web Administrator and Alternate Web Administrator, with terms of service to begin in odd-numbered years. - Serve as a member of the State Policy Committee. - Give opening remarks at the Friday opening meeting of the N.I.A.
+Spring Assembly Conference. - See that area functions adhere to all N.I.A. and Service Conference guidelines. - Attend meetings of the N.I.A., Ltd., Board of Directors. - Attend the East Central Regional Conference of Delegates Past and Present.